SauravKumar710/Customer-Lifetime-Value-Predictor/README.md

-# CUSTOMER LIFETIME VALUE PREDICTOR  :chart:
+# CUSTOMER LIFETIME VALUE PREDICTOR
 This project is a part of the SEMESTER 3 project at [Vellore Institute of Technology, Vellore](https://vit.ac.in/).

 #### -- Project Status: [Completed]